mdasifahamed/Raffle-Contract-Security--Audit/audit-data/findings.md

 1. Check For Expected Value After The Arithmatic Opeartion.
 2. Update The Version Of The Solidity To 0.8.0 Or More.
 3. Use Libray From <a href ="https://docs.openzeppelin.com/contracts/4.x/utilities#math">`Openzeppelin Math Libray`</a>  For Arithmatic Operation.

+## [L-1] Solidity pragma should be specific, not wide.

+It is recommended to use sepecific verison of Solidity in the `PuupyRaffle.sol` use `pragma solidity 0.8.0` instead of `pragma solidity ^0.7.6`.

+- Found in  `./src/PuupyRaffle.sol`.